 Handing in your letter: aspiring residents are also required to hand in an application/motivation letter.
 It can be written in English or Dutch.
 You can hand over your letter at the start of the tour, drop it in the mailbox at the door of the office, or hand it in at the office during opening hours (Mondays between 14:00 and 18:00 and Thursdays between 14:00 and 18:00).
 Don’t forget to put your phone number in the letter.

-Important: every four weeks you have to extend your enrolment again.
+Important: every four weeks you have to extend your enrollment again.
 If you extend by calling or dropping by, the Intro will inform you about the next extension date.

 By calling the office, leaving a note, putting a message in the notebook at the office or dropping by during opening hours.